hal9ooo/TidalBot/README.md

 * Song search progress.
 * Whether a song was added, was already present, or not found.
 * Final statistics on the operation.

+## Intelligent Search and Fuzzy Matching

+The script employs an **Enhanced Intelligent Song Search** algorithm to find the most accurate match for each song query on Tidal.
+This process involves several steps:

+1.  **Multiple Search Strategies**: For each song query, the script generates several variations to increase the chances of finding a match.
+2.  **Tidal API Search**: Each variation is used to search the Tidal API.
+3.  **Candidate Collection**: All unique tracks found are collected as potential candidates.
+4.  **Similarity Scoring**: Each candidate is scored against the original query using a weighted combination of `fuzzywuzzy` and `difflib`.
+5.  **Ranking and Selection**: Candidates are ranked, and the one with the highest score is chosen.
+6.  **Similarity Threshold**: The `SIMILARITY_THRESHOLD` is used to flag potential low-confidence matches.
+7.  **Caching**: Search results are cached to speed up processing.

+### Debugging Search Results

+To gain insight into the search process, enable `DEBUG_MODE` in your `config.json`.
+This will print detailed information for each song search, including the similarity scores and a list of the top potential candidates found.

 ## Contributing